#695 - MATT MCCUSKER + LEMAIRE LEE

 Oh, hell yeah, dude.

-But I'm gonna tell them tonight on Kill Tony real quick.
+But I'm going to tell them tonight on Kill Tony real quick.

 What do you call white people

-I'll be counseling before I even hit the scene to be fair what do you call black people that buy small amounts of weed
+I'll be counseled before I even hit the scene.
+To be fair, what do you call black people that buy small amounts of weed?

-Shout out to everybody, all my weed hairs out there.
+Shit's crazy as hell.
+Shout out to everybody, all my weed heads out there.

 Can we do it?